On Shake Slice Knots: Introduction and the main theorem

 It is known that, for each $r\neq 0$, there are $r$-shake slice knots which are not slice (Theorem 2.1 of \cite{a1}).
 Also not every knot is $r$-shake slice (e.g. Theorem 1 of \cite{a4}, and \cite{y}).
 By the same argument of the first paragraph above, we see that $K$ is $0$-shake slice if and only if $K_{n}^{0}$ imbeds into $S^{4}$ for some $n$.
-In fact, when $r\neq 0$ we also have: {\it $K$ $r$-shake slice $\Rightarrow K^{r}_{n}\subset S^{4}$}.
-So one possible way to show that a $0$-shake slice knot $K$ is slice is to show that $K^{0}$ imbeds into some $K^{0}_{n}$.
+For example for $U_{n}^{0}\subset S^{4}$ for the unknot $U$.
+When $r\neq 0$ we also have: {\it $K$ is $r$-shake slice $\Rightarrow K^{r}_{n}\subset S^{4}$}.

-A handlebody of $K_{n}^{0}$ can be drawn by generalizing the round handle attachment technique, applied to $\CL^{0}$ (e.g. 3.2 of \cite{a1}), i.e. we attach $2$-handle with $0$-framing to the knot obtained by band summing the link $\CL$ with $2n+1$ components $K\#(K_{+}\#...K_{+})\# (K_{-}\#...K_{-})$ along the bands each going through a $1$-handle (circle with dot), as shown in Figure~\ref{g1}.
+A handlebody of $K_{n}^{0}$ can be drawn by generalizing the round handle attachment technique, applied to $\CL^{0}$ (e.g. 3.2 of \cite{a1}), i.e. we attach $2$-handle with $0$-framing to the knot obtained by band summing the link $\CL$ with $2n+1$ components $K\#(K_{+}\#...K_{+})\# (K_{-}\#...K_{-})$ so that each band going through a $1$-handle (circle with dot), as shown in Figure~\ref{g1}.
 After the obvious isotopies, from Figure~\ref{g1} we obtain Figure~\ref{g2}.

-Note that $1$-handles of Figure~\ref{g2} are in the special position, as described in 1.4 of \cite{a1}, so that they can be slid over the $2$-handle of $K^{0}$, to obtain Figure~\ref{g3}.
+Notice, Figure~\ref{g2} shows $K^{0}_n$ is obtained by a single $2$-handle attachment to $\natural_{\,2n} S^1\times B^3$.
+Also note that $1$-handles of Figure~\ref{g2} are in the special position relative to the $2$-handle (as described in 1.4 of \cite{a1}), hence they can be slid over the $2$-handle of $K^{0}$ as indicated by Figure~\ref{g2} to obtain the handlebody of $K_{n}^{0}$ in Figure~\ref{g3}.
+Which shows that $K_{n}^{0}$ is also obtained by a single $2$-handle attachment $(\gamma \# K)^{0}$ to the manifold which we called $L_{n}^{0}$ in Figure~\ref{g3ab1}.

-Also notice that, if we were allowed to alter the carvings of half of the $1$-handles of Figure~\ref{g3}, as indicated by dotted arcs (i.e. ribbon moves) in Figure~\ref{g6a}, we can see an imbedding $K^{0}\subset K^{0}_{n}$ as a submanifold.